knightjoel/mediawiki-to-notion/FAQ.md

 ## I see `Unable to download file 'somefile.jpg'` in the UploadNotionBlocks logs.
 What does this mean?

 The solution downloads media files such as JPGs, PDFs, or others from the `File` directory in the Amazon S3 bucket.
-These files come from the wiki pages as embedded media.
+These files come from the wiki pages as embedded media and are exported in the XML dump alongside the rest of the wiki content.
 These media files need to be retrieved from the bucket before they can be imported into Notion with their associated page.
 The error means that the solution could not download the file from the bucket.

 Verify the capitalization of the filename in the Markdown file matches the capitalization of the file in the bucket.
 Amazon S3 is case sensitive so the case in the Markdown must match the filename in the bucket.
 Once you’ve corrected the filename in the Markdown, upload the Markdown file to the bucket again to trigger a new upload attempt.